Admission process for Master in Prehospital Critical Care

 For applicants that do not have this digitally from Norway, you must upload the documents.

-From 2023 all applicants should upload their valid passport or national ID showing their citizenship.
-Upload the page with photograph and name of your passport.
+All applicants must upload their valid passport or national ID showing their citizenship.
+Upload the page with photograph, name and citizenship of your passport.
 The passport/ ID card must be valid at the time of applying.

 Questions?